Shahruhban01/DocumentVault/README.md

 - Stronger encryption for uploaded files.
 - Role-based access control for more granular user permissions.
 - Improved file type validation for enhanced security.

----

-Feel free to customize this README to your needs!